kubernetes/community/contributors/guide/owners.md

 ### OWNERS_ALIASES

-Each repo may contain at its root an OWNERS_ALIAS file.
+Each repo may contain at its root an OWNERS_ALIASES file.

-OWNERS_ALIAS files are in YAML format and support the following keys:
+OWNERS_ALIASES files are in YAML format and support the following keys:

 - `aliases`: a mapping of alias name to a list of GitHub usernames